piano35-edb/barman-docs-rewrite/docs/scripts/hook-scripts.md

 Hook scripts differ in the following ways:

-- Barman executes a standard hook script only once, without checking its return code.
+- **Standard**:  Barman executes a standard hook script only once, without checking its return code.
-- Barman may execute a retry hook script more than once, depending on its return code.
+- **Retry**:  Barman may execute a retry hook script more than once, depending on its return code.

-Specifically, when executing a retry hook script, Barman checks the return code and retries indefinitely until the script returns either of the following:
+When executing a retry hook script, Barman checks the return code and retries indefinitely until the script returns either of the following:

 |**Message**|**Return code**|
 |-----------|---------------|